Comment by timonoko

 In hindsight Maaori is not so bad.
 Some American Indian writing systems are just pronunciation quides for Anglos (or French).
 I tried to study Haida some 30 years ago, but it was too complex and miserable, because there was no actual audio clips available at that time.

-• TRiG_Ireland 10 months ago
+• TRiG_Ireland a year ago

 ChatGPT doesn't think, and I fail to see how it is in any way relevant to the discussion.